sravan546/codetest/README.md

   <h3>Some assumptions i made</h3>
   <ol type="a">
     <li>When null or empty i assumed  output to be null and empty string and length will be 0</li>
-    <li>When sentences of other languages are passed it simple processed it as english letters </li>
+    <li>When input is other than english language it simply processes it as english letters </li>
-    <li> When sentence has more than one word which is longest then it only returns first found words</li>
+    <li>When sentence has more than one word which that has longest then it only returns first found longest word</li>
+    <li>I wrote bonus code for the problem where sentence has more than one word which longest</li>
    </ol>
 </li>
 </ol>